AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/README.md

 ![alt text](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/75th%20Percentile%20Incomes%20NJ.png)
 For the 75th Percentile of Incomes from NJ neighborhoods, there was one outlier for the minimum average income at $51,344.
 The lower fence was $57,946, and the median was $64,604.
 The maximum of the 75th Percentile Incomes in NJ was $71,655.

-## Excel Directions
-- [Excel Directions](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/Income%20Comparison%20Baltimore%20Data%20Excel%20Instructions.xls) for this project are embedded within this link.
-This provides a step-by-step guide on the data analysis performed in this project.